Britain wants binding pledges from Pfizer on AstraZeneca bid

-British pharmaceuticals firm AstraZeneca has rejected a $106 billion (62.8 billion pounds) approach from U.S. drugmaker Pfizer for what would be the largest foreign takeover of a British company, but the U.S. firm is expected to continue its pursuit.
+British pharmaceuticals firm AstraZeneca has rejected a $106 billion approach from U.S. drugmaker Pfizer for what would be the largest foreign takeover of a British company, but the U.S. firm is expected to continue its pursuit.

 The potential deal has stirred up a political storm for Prime Minister David Cameron's government, which has been accused by the opposition Labour party of "cheerleading" Pfizer's approach and of not protecting British interests.